Delta Gold Technologies Plc - Director/PDMR Shareholding

 Director's Dealings

-Delta Gold Technologies PLC (Aquis: DGQ / OTCQB: DGQTF) (the "Company" or "Delta") has been notified today that on 3 June 2026, Jamie Tosh, a director of the Company, purchased 7,100 ordinary shares in the Company at a price of £1.39 per ordinary share.
-As a result, Mr Tosh is now interested in a total of 3,734,854 shares representing 5.77% of the Company's issued share capital.
+Delta Gold Technologies PLC (Aquis: DGQ / OTCQB: DGQTF) (the "Company" or "Delta") has been notified today that on 4 June 2026, Richard Michael Jones, a director of the Company, purchased 7,000 ordinary shares in the Company at a price of £1.35 per ordinary share.
+As a result, Mr Jones is now interested in a total of 9,617,615 shares representing 14.87% of the Company's issued share capital.

 The relevant Persons Discharging Managerial Responsibilities Disclosure ("PDMR") is included below.